Topological Phases with Average Symmetries: the Decohered, the Disordered, and the Intrinsic: Average SPT: generalities

-The notion of t'Hooft anomaly can also be generalized naturally to the boundary of disordered ASPT states \cite{MaWangASPT}.
-Specifically, if the t'Hooft anomaly (labeled by the bulk ASPT phase) is nontrivial, then a symmetric boundary must be long-range entangled with probability $1$ in the thermodynamic limit.
-More precisely, for any finite $\xi_0>0$, the probability of a boundary state with correlation length $\xi\leq\xi_0$ vanishes as the system size $L\to\infty$.
+Indeed, it has been demonstrated in Ref. \cite{MaWangASPT} that the concept of 't Hooft anomaly can also be extended to the boundary of disordered ASPT states.
+Specifically, if the 't Hooft anomaly (labeled by the bulk ASPT phase) is nontrivial, then for a single instance (which can be considered as a particular realization within the ensemble), a symmetric boundary must be long-range entangled with probability 1 in the thermodynamic limit.
+More precisely, for any finite correlation length $\xi_0 > 0$, the probability of a boundary state having a correlation length $\xi \leq \xi_0$ vanishes as the system size $L \to \infty$.
+We emphasize that this statement does not rely on ensemble averaging.